sourceallies/interviews/README.md

 # For the Interviewer

 Typically, the interviewer will start the code space, then the interviewee will join via liveshare, which can easily be launched on the web or on their local VSCode.
-It is recommended to start up the devcontainer prior to the pairing session to let everything load (If using the default devcontainer, it can take a couple of minutes to fully load all extensions).
+It is recommended to start up the devcontainer prior to the pairing session to let everything load (At most, it can take up to 2 minutes to fully load all extensions).

 Every github user has 120 free core hours of codespaces available, which will be hard to go over unless you are using codespaces outside of interviewing.
 If you would like to avoid using codespaces, you are welcome to get this repo running locally using VSCode, docker, and the remote containers extension.